VoIP monitoring with PRTG

 Free QoS monitoring

-The predefined PRTG QoS Round Trip Sensor measures the Quality of Service of your lines.
+The predefined PRTG QoS (Quality of Service) Round Trip Sensor measures the Quality of Service of your lines.
 Some of the parameters covered by this sensor are latency, jitter, packet loss, duplicate packets, and the Mean Opinion Score (MoS).
 This sensor is included free of charge!
-There are no hidden costs.

 Free IP SLA monitoring

 PRTG provides a preconfigured Cisco IP SLA Sensor for this purpose.
-With this sensor, PRTG lets you monitor your Cisco device data - at no extra charge - as part of the free trial version that you can use to get started.
+With this sensor, PRTG lets you monitor your Cisco device data as part of the free trial version that you can use to get started.
 You may also choose to use it as part of your license, and thereby simplify the calculation of your purchase cost.

 The PRTG alarm feature runs discreetly in the background and focuses on that which is most important.
 Notifications are customizable according to your needs.